virgiliud/wp-gpt-starter/README.md

 - **OpenAI API Integration**: Connect your WordPress site with OpenAI's GPT models.
 - **Custom REST API Endpoint**: The plugin includes a custom REST API endpoint `/wpgpt/v1/completions` to interact with the OpenAI Chat Completions API.
 - **Flexible Settings Page**: Configure your OpenAI API key and select between two GPT models: GPT-3.5 Turbo and GPT-4.
 Additional models can be added to the `settings-page.php` file.
 - **Interactive Admin Page**: A React-based admin page where you can send requests to the custom endpoint and receive responses from the OpenAI API.
-The page is built using WP Scripts and WP Components, allowing for customization according to your requirements.
+The page is built using WP Scripts and WP Components, allowing for customization based on your requirements.

 ## Installation